500 data protection officers to be trained to safeguard company data

-SINGAPORE - Up to 500 data protection officers will be trained over the next year to monitor and assess their own organisation's personal data protection policies and practices, and to identify the risks from the collection, use and storage of personal data.
+Up to 500 data protection officers will be trained over the next year to monitor and assess their own organisations' personal data protection policies and practices, and to identify the risks from the collection, use and storage of personal data.

-To facilitate this, four data protection-related courses will be launched this month (Oct).
-They will be run by the National Trades Union Congress (NTUC) LearningHub in partnership with the Employment and Employability Institute (e2i) and the Personal Data Protection Commission (PDPC).
+To facilitate this, four data protection-related courses were launched yesterday.
+They will be run by the National Trades Union Congress (NTUC) LearningHub, in partnership with the Employment and Employability Institute (e2i) and the Personal Data Protection Commission (PDPC).

+These courses aim to upgrade the officers' competencies in data protection and risk management.
+Each course costs $433.20 a person after the goods and services tax and a 50 per cent e2i subsidy for Singaporeans and permanent residents.

+A further 10 courses will be rolled out at a later date.

-NTUC LearningHub chief executive Kwek Kok Kwong said with data driving business transformation today, there is now a greater need for professionals who understand data protection and the adverse effects of data breaches.
+NTUC LearningHub chief executive Kwek Kok Kwong said that with data driving business transformation today, there is a greater need for professionals who understand data protection and the adverse effects of data breaches.

 "It is for this reason that we are launching the four courses in order to ensure that data protection officers receive the necessary, up-to-date training and upgrade their skills," he added.

-The PDPC had previously laid out its Data Protection Competency Framework and Training Roadmap in July, which outlined the competencies and proficiency levels required by data protection officers.
+In July, the PDPC laid out its Data Protection Competency Framework and Training Roadmap, which outlined the competencies and proficiency levels required by data protection officers.

+NTUC LearningHub chief executive Kwek Kok Kwong said that with data driving business transformation today, there is a greater need for professionals who understand data protection and the adverse effects of data breaches.

 It is currently working with other training partners like the Institute of Singapore Chartered Accountants, National University of Singapore Law Academy, Singapore Management University Academy and Singapore Polytechnic.

-PDPC deputy commissioner Yeong Zee Kin said the courses would not only present workers with new career choices but also bring Singapore closer towards its vision of being a regional data protection hub.
+PDPC deputy commissioner Yeong Zee Kin said the courses would not only present workers with new career choices, but also bring Singapore closer to its vision of being a regional data protection hub.

 "I encourage all workers with a role in data protection to consider making this choice," Mr Yeong said.